 How to Use a Facewash for Dry Skin

-4. Pat Dry: Gently pat your face dry with a soft towel instead of rubbing, which can cause irritation.
+4. Pat Dry: Do not press dry your face with a rough cloth and pat dry with a soft cloth instead of rubbing a lot which can bring on the irritation.

 Additional Tips for Cleansing Dry Skin